Last update: 27 January 2021

 There will be exercise sessions taught by Fabian Gamm.

-To receive a grade for the course students have to pass the final exam (100%, closed book).
+To receive a grade for the course students have to pass the final exam (100%).
 Time and date of the exam will be anounced during the semester by the Office for Student Affairs (“Studienbüro”).
 Please note that all material that is covered in the lecture or exercise is relevant for the exam.
+Details about the exam will be announced during the course.

 There is no formal prerequisite for the course.
 However, we strongly recommend you to have completed the course FIN 500 – Investments I.